 Or Patricia McConnell, the leading dog behaviorist and former Bark columnist, commented on this topic last year that

 “I can’t think of anything that better exemplifies our changing perception of the social role of dogs as the current splurge in dressing them up for Halloween.”

 Sign up and get the answers to your questions.Email Address:

 “But what about the family Labrador dressed up like Batman?
 Or the Persian house cat dressed up as a mouse?
 Are they having as much fun as their owners?
 I suspect that many are not.”

 Karen London, our behavior columnist, also agrees and she urges “caution when considering costumes for dogs.
 Most dogs hate costumes.
 They easily become stressed and uncomfortable when wearing clothing, especially anything on the head or around the body.”

-Simple, soft costumes, like this one, work best.
-But heavy, stiff and hard ones like this one, should be avoided.
+Simple, soft costumes, work best.
+But heavy, stiff and hard ones should be avoided.